Past Events

 The club is organized by volunteer Regan Stacey, who has children in the LOL school district.

-You are welcome to join our group for middle school-aged children.
+Join our group for middle school-aged children.
 Come hike the trails!
-Every month the hike will be an adventure to explore the natural world.
-It meets the second Saturday of each month in a different preserve.
+Every month the hike will be an adventure to explore the natural world at a different preserve.
+Get out and be curious!

 The Hiking Club is a drop-off/pick-up program.
 If you are a parent who would like to walk the trails during the club time, you are welcome to do so on your own, with other friends/parents, or even bring your dog!